danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/AttributeApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createAttribute**
-> createAttribute(String webId, PIAttribute attribute)
+> createAttribute(String webId, PIAttribute attribute, String webIdType)

 Create a new attribute as a child of the specified attribute.